meysius/docs/Algorithm Interview/README.md

 a.slice(i)
 a.slice(i, a.length)

-//  Split n items from the end of a a.slice(i, a.length - n) ... a.slice(a.length - n)
+//  taking n last items from a a.slice(i, a.length - n) ... a.slice(a.length - n)

 // this is allowed and will return []